-Data plays a key role in informing a number of our activities, including allocating funding for teaching, Teaching Excellence and Student Outcomes Framework (TEF) assessments, and public information to inform student choice.
-These processes rely on data that higher education providers supply to the Office for Students and partner organisations.
+Data plays a key role in informing a number of activities run by the Office for Students (OfS), including allocating funding for teaching, Teaching Excellence and Student Outcomes Framework (TEF) assessments, regulatory activity and public information to inform student choice.
+These processes rely on data that higher education providers supply to the OfS and partner organisations.

 What data is used?